-** August 2017 update: If you’re planning to visit Chanonry Point please read the local travel and transport advice at the foot of this post.
+** June 2018 update: If you’re planning to visit Chanonry Point consider taking the new Dolphin Shuttle – find out more at the foot of this post.
 Congestion can be an issue at popular times.
-By planning ahead and not adding to the parking issues you can have an altogether more enjoyable experience **
+By planning ahead and taking the new Shuttle bus you can have an altogether more enjoyable experience **

 We stopped at the car park beside the lighthouse (built 1846), managing to arrive unscathed by flying golf balls (the access road cuts through the Fortrose and Rosemarkie Golf Club, you see).
 It’s a popular place.
 The car park is nearly always full but being a chilly October day the usual burger/tea/coffee van was absent.